Master Health and Wellness Volunteer Training Program

 - Help others plan, buy, store and prepare foods within their budgets

-- Helping with Outreach Events to promote Penn State programs
+- Help with Outreach Events to promote Penn State Extension programs

 - Anyone who would like to be more involved in promoting good health and wellness to their community

 - Anyone who has experience working with food